2014 United States House of Representatives elections in Colorado: Predictions

+Results

 District 6

 The 6th district is located in Central Colorado and surrounds the city of Denver from the east, including the city of Aurora.
-The incumbent is Republican Mike Coffman, who has represented the district since 2009.
+The incumbent Republican Mike Coffman, who had represented the district since 2009, ran for re-election.
 He was re-elected with 48% of the vote in 2012 and the district has a PVI of D+1.

-Andrew Romanoff, the former Speaker of the Colorado House of Representatives, is the Democratic nominee to challenge Coffman.
-Former state representative Karen Middleton and State Senator Linda Newell had considered running for the Democratic nomination, but declined to do so.